 Automated one-way interviews have come a long way since their inception and are seeing a steep adoption in the recent past.
 All the success is purely attributed to the mere simplicity and the never-ending list of benefits they provide.
 In this article, we try to elaborate on the dos and don’ts in the automated interviewing process.
+This a to z recruitment solution is one of the best ways to get your hiring game on.

 6 Use Cases of Automated One-way Interview in Hiring